 That’s because many well-meaning software coders and developers making their WordPress plugins have little to no idea about the impact of their code on hosting servers or other plugins, some of which can be devastating in terms of resource usage.

-One of our (super expensive and slower) competitors, WP Engine, even outright ban about 70 plugins and remove them from customers’ sites when detected:
+One of our (super expensive and slower, see above) competitors, WP Engine, even outright ban about 70 plugins and remove them from customers’ sites when detected:

 So how do you know which WP plugins are killing your loading speed and which ones are fine?